gvwilson/fiction/iffy/index.md

 "Uh oh," Iffy muttered,
 watching on the control panel as the door flew open.

-"You better tell me we're sinkin or I'm puttin you over the side!
+"You better tell me we're sinkin' or I'm puttin' you over the side!
 I was *asleep*!"
 Uncle Jack bellowed.